aaqib-ahmed-nazir/ScoopCast/README.md

 The API provides the following endpoints:
 - `/predict` - Retrieve sales predictions based on weather data.
 ---

-## Contributing
-Feel free to fork this repository, create a new branch, and submit a pull request.
-Suggestions and improvements are always welcome!

----
 ## License
 This project is licensed under the [MIT License](https://opensource.org/license/mit).
-See the LICENSE file for details.

 ---